lancevo/d3fc-sample/README.md

 **modeMedian**(*data*)

-Subsamples the data, returning the subsampled data.
-Then, it selects the mode (if it exists), or the median value.
+Runs the subsampler.
+It returns the subsampled data (it doesn't modify the `data` array itself).
+The subsampler selects the mode (if it exists), or the median value.

 ## Largest Triangle